Artificial Intelligence for Literature Reviews: Opportunities and Challenges: Conclusion

-\bmhead{Supplementary information} The full tables describing the 21 tools for SLRs according to the 34 features are available in digital format at: \url{https://angelosalatino.github.io/ai-slr/}. \bmhead{Acknowledgments} We would like to express our gratitude to the developers of the following tools for providing additional information via email or in personal interviews: Covidence, DistillerSR, SWIFT-Reviewer, SWIFT-Active Screener, SysRev.com, Nested Knowledge, Pitts.ai, and PICOPortal.
+\bmhead{Acknowledgments} We would like to express our gratitude to the developers of the following tools for providing additional information via email or in personal interviews: Covidence, DistillerSR, Nested Knowledge, Pitts.ai, PICOPortal, Rayyan, SWIFT-Active Screener, SWIFT-Reviewer, and SysRev.

 \begin{appendices}